g-abhi/Collect-Computer-Security-Resources-in-Python/README.md

 # Collect-Computer-Security-Resources-in-Python
-Writing Python Scripts for Webscraping, Downloading, Archiving, Studying Resources for UC Berkeley's CS 161: Computer Security
+Writing Python Scripts for Webscraping, Downloading, and Archiving study resources for UC Berkeley's CS 161: Computer Security

 ## wrote Python Scripts for the following procedures: